CiscoDevNet/DNAC-ClaimAP-Mobile-App/README.md

 - Either select your MacBook USB connected device or select a simulator from Xcode.
 - Click on Play button (>) to build and deploy the app to the selected device

+## Installation
+- On deploy the app in mobile, it will ask to trust the Untrusted Enterprise developer.
+- In the mobile, navigate to Settings --> General --> Device Management --> Profiles
+- Click on 'Trust ClaimDevices'
+- Pop-up will appear and click on Trust in the pop-up
+- After trust, the app run smoothly and it will launch the login screen

 ## Screenshots

 ### Login screen

 [![Login](https://github.com/CiscoDevNet/DNAC-ClaimAP-Mobile-App/blob/master/img/login_screen.png)](https://github.com/CiscoDevNet/DNAC-ClaimAP-Mobile-App/blob/master/img/login_screen.png)

 ### Unclaimed devices list screen

 [![Unclaimed](https://github.com/CiscoDevNet/DNAC-ClaimAP-Mobile-App/blob/master/img/unclaimed_devices_list_screen.png)](https://github.com/CiscoDevNet/DNAC-ClaimAP-Mobile-App/blob/master/img/unclaimed_devices_list_screen.png)

 ## Built With